-Each processed sample is stored in 1ml vials.
-The number of vials depends on the amount of sperm produced in the sample.
-The average is 3-5 vials.
-It is not uncommon to use 2 vials for an insemination procedure, and it may take multiple procedures to produce a pregnancy.
-Multiple samples are generally chosen by our customers to optimize their chances of parenthood.
-Discounts for multiple kits are available.
-In the unlikely event your sample is not suitable for storage; we will tell you and encourage you to dispose of the sample.
+All samples are stored in 1mL vials.
+The number of vials per sample depends on the amount of sperm produced in the sample.
+The average is around 3 vials.
+Most fertility procedures use between 1-3 vials per fertility attempt, and it could take multiple attempts to produce a pregnancy.
+Multiple samples are generally chosen by our clients to optimize their chances of parenthood.
+Multiple kit discounts are available.

-Our kits are appropriate for age 14 and older.
+Our kits are appropriate for ages 13 and older.
 As long as there is a valid concern and the individual is fertile, storage is an option.

-Normally, you must collect your sample Monday-Thursday as the laboratory is open on Saturdays only for emergencies.
-To optimize the final sperm count, collect your sample as late in the day as possible (generally 3-6pm), leaving time to drop off the kit for transportation to the lab overnight.
-Once you ejaculate into the specimen cup, add the sperm preservative solution to your sample, and gently shake the mixture.
-Complete the enclosed I.D. label and attach it to the specimen cup.
-Then place all materials inside of the CryoChoice box.
-Slip the box into shipping envelope and take your package to the nearest shipping location per the written instructions.
+You must collect and ship your sample Monday-Thursday only.
+To optimize the final sperm count, collect your sample as late in the day as possible (generally between 3-5pm), leaving time to drop off the kit for FedEx Priority Overnight Delivery to our lab.
+Once you ejaculate into the specimen cup, add the sperm preservative solution to your sample and gently swirl the mixture around.
+Complete the enclosed Collection Worksheet and place it in the box with your sample.
+Slip the CryoChoice box with your sample and Collection Worksheet into the shipping envelope and seal closed.
+Take your package to the nearest FedEx shipping location per the written instructions.
 Never drop the package in a drop box.

 This happens when you stop producing sperm or when your sperm is damaged and you can no longer impregnate a woman.